timriffe/AdultCoverage/README.md

 What's missing?
 ==============

 Testing.
 More documentation.
 A dataset to provide with the package.
 A proper vignette.
-References to the papers where these methods come from (Brass, Bennet-Horiuchi, Hill, etc).
+References to the papers where these methods come from (Brass, Bennett-Horiuchi, Hill, etc).
 We aim to provide a manuscript as an overview of the methods provided here, and once-tested, we'll upload the `DDM` package to CRAN.